daniel-davidyan/pachu-app/RESTAURANT_REVIEWS_PRIORITY_FIX.md

 3. This ensures users ALWAYS see Google reviews when friends haven't reviewed

 ## Requirements
-1. **Priority 1**: Show reviews from users that the current user is following (friends) - BUT ONLY if friends have actually reviewed
+1. **Priority 1**: Show reviews from friends (people user follows) - NO BANNER
-2. **Priority 2**: If friends haven't reviewed, ALWAYS show Google reviews
+2. **Priority 2**: If no friend reviews, show user's own review if exists - NO BANNER
-   - Use restaurant photos for first few reviews
-   - Use gradient placeholders for remaining reviews
-3. **Priority 3**: If no Google reviews exist, show user's own reviews
+3. **Priority 3**: If neither friends nor user have reviewed, show Google reviews - SHOW BANNER
-4. **Inform users** when they're seeing Google/non-friend reviews because their friends haven't shared experiences yet
+4. **Banner only shows** when displaying Google reviews (meaning no friends or user have reviewed)
+5. **Friend reviews are exclusive** - when friends have reviewed, show ONLY their reviews

 ## Solution